-Paul assists clients to effectively handle contentious intellectual property issues.
+Paul is the Practice Group Leader for AJ Park's Litigation practice.
+He assists clients to effectively handle contentious intellectual property issues.

 Paul advises clients on actual or potential legal disputes, including in relation to registered intellectual property (IP) rights, copyright, and consumer and marketing law.
 He helps his clients to develop and implement appropriate strategies to effectively manage and resolve disputes, whether by negotiation, litigation or other dispute resolution methods.

 Paul appears on behalf of his clients in the Courts and in IP office hearings.
 Though based in our Auckland office, Paul travels regularly to work with clients in Wellington and Christchurch.

 Paul has more than 19 years’ experience in IP disputes, including five years at a leading general commercial firm in New Zealand and at a major international firm based in London.

 Paul is also currently serving as a member of the Copyright Tribunal of New Zealand.